 Gabor Hajdu and Tomas Hajdu at the Hungarian Academy of Sciences studies 10,000 responses to surveys from families regarding how much they spent on possessions and how much they spent on experience, and how that spending affected their life satisfaction.

-Elizabeth Dunn, author of Happy Money, and Aaron Wiedman at the University of British Columbia have released a study called “Material Purchases And Monetary Happiness”.
+Elizabeth Dunn, author of Happy Money [AMAZON], and Aaron Wiedman at the University of British Columbia have released a study called “Material Purchases And Monetary Happiness” .
 They state that material possessions make us experience more “momentary happiness”, but that happiness does not last.

-Despite theses findings, however, there remans the wisdom and evidence that too much materialism is bad for both us and the planet.
+Despite theses findings, however, there remains the wisdom and evidence that too much materialism is bad for both us and the planet.
 And when all this materialism destroys the planet… well… everyone loses.
+Perhaps this is why some meditation movements, like Maum, are aimed at stopping materialism.

-And then there’s the possibility that these (government sponsored) psychological studies were actually intended as ways to try and get us all spending more.
+And then there’s the possibility that these government sponsored psychological studies were actually intended as ways to try and get us all spending more.
+After all, it would be hard to find public funding for a study into whether money makes us unhappy (no one would fund it).

 Science.
 Always interesting.
 Not always helpful.
-And certainly not as valuable as pure wisdom.
+And neither as honest nor as valuable as pure wisdom.

 So how do we do that?